 For over 20 years, Kensington Metropark in Milford, MI has been the home to Paddle to the Symphony.
 Once again, the event returns to the park and to Kent Lake for an evening of music and paddling.
 The Michigan Philharmonic performs a free concert at 7:30 p.m. on Maple Beach.
 However, Paddle to the Symphony goers will meet on the other side of the lake on the shoreline of North Martindale Beach – hence the term “paddle to the symphony.”

-This year’s Paddle to the Symphony has been postponed until August 2020.
+This year’s Paddle to the Symphony has been postponed.
 Even then, we risk it not happening this year – please check back for updates.
 SOLAR is collaborating with Heavner Canoe and several Meetup Groups to provide a fun evening on the water while enjoying the sounds of the Michigan Philharmonic.
 This year’s theme TBA.

 Getting There and Meeting Up

 Meet at Kensington Metro Park in Milford, Michigan at the shoreline near the North Martindale Picnic Shelter.